AntoinetteW/ent-ds-del-4-3-introduction-to-css-ds-deloitte-03192019/README.md

-# Intro to CSS
+# An Introduction to CSS

 ## Introduction
-Browsers combine the content (HTML) and presentation (CSS) layers to display web pages.
-CSS is the language for styling web pages.
+On their own, HTML documents contain the information you want, but may not look very good.
+Cascading StyleSheets (CSS) is the language used to make websites look attractive.

-CSS instructions live apart from the HTML elements and have a different look and feel ("syntax").
+CSS usually lives separately from the HTML elements and has a different look and feel ("syntax").
 CSS directives give web pages their specific look and feel.
 If you have ever been impressed by how a website can be displayed on a desktop browser while the same content looks great on a mobile device, you have CSS to thank for it!

+## Objectives
+You will be able to:
+* Recognize the differences between HTML and CSS
+* Explain what CSS is and what it's used for

+## The Power of CSS

 One of the most amazing displays of the power of CSS is the [CSS Zen Garden](http://www.csszengarden.com/) where people take the _exact same_ HTML page and use CSS to create _wildly_ different pages.
-Take a look!
+The following three images from the CSS Zen Garden website **all contain exactly the same HTML**, but look at how differently they present it:

+***First example:***
 ![CSS Zen Garden 1](https://curriculum-content.s3.amazonaws.com/fewds-css/introduction-to-css/zengarden1.png "A long-scrolling single-page CSS Zen Garden design")

+***Second example:***
 ![CSS Zen Garden 2](https://curriculum-content.s3.amazonaws.com/fewds-css/introduction-to-css/zengarden2.png "An animated CSS, full-screen browser single-page style Zen Garden design")

+***Third example:***
 ![CSS Zen Garden 3](https://curriculum-content.s3.amazonaws.com/fewds-css/introduction-to-css/zengarden3.png "Blog-like CSS Zen Garden designs")

 Like we said: all the difference between these images is created by CSS!